Duxbury Woods

 Duxbury Woods is an area of woodland and parkland situated in Chorley, Lancashire, at the foot of the West Pennine Moors.
 The area originally existed as a township with the council meeting at the Yarrow Bridge pub; this was absorbed into Chorley Rural District in the early 20th century.

 Duxbury today is home to Duxbury Jubilee Park, Duxbury Golf Course, the woods and the River Yarrow.
 It was also home to Duxbury Hall, the seat of the Standish family.
 The estate and grounds still exist with the gardens, stables, coachhouse, 16th century barn and Lodges on Bolton Road and Wigan Lane remaining.
 The Hall itself was built in the 17th century, and was demolished to make way for housing in 1957.
 Many consider the great barn (which remains) to be the original home of the pilgrim father Myles Standish.

+Duxbury, Massachusetts was named after this area.